‘Vanderpump Rules’ Star Scheana Marie Reveals How Rumored Boyfriend Robby Hayes Has Impacted Her Life

 Following a number of outings in Los Angeles and a trip to Hawaii with Robby, the Vanderpump Rules star and SUR Restaurant waitress took to her Twitter account to reveal that Robby has actually rubbed off on her in an odd way.

-As she explained, why she was never big into country music, she now counts herself as a Sam Hunt fan.
+As she explained why she was never big into country music, she now counts herself as a Sam Hunt fan.
 That said, her little sister may not be happy to learn about her new interest.

 “My sis will disown me if she finds out that [Robby Hayes] turned me on to some country music by [Sam Hunt]…. he’s dope!” she tweeted.